EminUnsal/Hands-on/DevOps/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 Terraform has been successfully initialized!

-# terraform init'den sonra .terraform.lock.hcl dosyasi olusuyor ve bu versionu kitliyor .egerki versionu duzeltmek istiyorsak terraform init upgrade kodunu kullaniyoruz

 You may now begin working with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.

 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other